MysteryPancake/Houdini-Fun/README.md

 [Download the HIP file!](./hips/sweep_varying_cross_sections.hiplc?raw=true)

-## Reusing VEX code in multiple wrangles
+## Reusing code in multiple wrangles
 Most programming languages have ways to share and reuse code.
 C has `#include`, JavaScript has `import`, but what about VEX?

 VEX has `#include` as well, but sadly it only works if you put the file in a specific Houdini directory.